 The device is called the Neuropsychiatric EEG-Based Assessment Aid (NEBA) System.
 Based on electroencephalogram (EEG) technology, the 15- to 20-minute noninvasive test calculates the ratio of theta and beta brain waves.
 Experts have shown the theta/beta ratio to be higher in children and adolescents with ADHD than in children without it.

 According to the Centers for Disease Control and Prevention, about 9% of US adolescents have ADHD.
 The average age of diagnosis is 7 years.
 Children with ADHD often have co-occurring disorders shared such as anxiety or depression, which can make the condition difficult to diagnose conclusively.

 The hope is that the system, combined with other clinical information, will help health care providers more accurately determine if ADHD is the cause of behavioral problems.
+A lot of people postpone medical appointment as they are too busy with current stuff.
+Calling a concierge doctor for pre-assessment might be a way out.
+Check out our website as we are ready to come to your home at any time convenient for you.
 With improved diagnostic tests and diagnosis, ruling out the condition of ADHD will be helpful in providing answers to concerned children and families.
 In addition, with accurate diagnosis, treatment recommendations can be made that will provide suggestions in managing this condition more effectively in a way that will helpful and allow for a child to be more successful in various domains that include school, friendships and home.